apache/cordova-cli/README.md

 You should (eventually) be able to `npm install cordova-client -g`.
-Until then, after you clone this code, run `npm install` from inside this directory.
+Until then, after you clone this code, run `npm install` from inside this directory (you may want to run that with `sudo`).
 After that you will be able to access the client interface
 via:

     $ ./bin/cordova